Macb3th/dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 that gets an Element object from the DOM.

 <img src="images/3-mini-code-walk-through.png"
-     alt="Query for a DOM object by its ID">
+     alt="An example of querying for a DOM object by its ID">

 The argument to query(), a string, is a CSS selector that identifies the object.
-CSS selectors can be classes, identifiers, attributes, etc.
+Most commonly CSS selectors are classes, identifiers, or attributes.
-In this case #RipVanWinkle
-is a unique ID for a paragraph element that is set in the HTML file.
+In this case RipVanWinkle is the unique ID for a paragraph element declared in the HTML file and #RipVanWinkle specifies that ID.

 <img src="images/2-mini-code-walk-through.png"
      alt="ID attribute from HTML file">